Book Publishing Program

 WTAW Press is an independent, 501(c)(3) nonprofit publisher that cares deeply about the literary arts and its makers.
 We know literature is essential to a successful and evolving society and to the human beings who make up society—all human beings.

 We publish and champion exceptional literary books that possess a mastery of craft and artistry, are unafraid to risk, and showcase a variety of voices and experiences—books that are likely to be overlooked in mainstream corporate publishing.
-We believe in literature's power to help develop self-understanding, empathy, resilience, and connection with one another, and to awe and inspire us.
+We believe in literature's power to help develop self-understanding, empathy, resilience, and connection with one another, and to move and inspire us.

 When it comes to small press publishing, opportunities often go to authors who can bolster a publisher's reputation, since that helps with fundraising and financial support so essential to keeping the lights on.
 WTAW Press carefully selects manuscripts, not authors, for publication.
 We are especially interested in voices and experiences that have been excluded in publishing.